How Tall Is An Upright Piano: Types & Dimensions

 Upright piano size chart

-They are the most popular choice of pianos used in homes, schools, churches, and concert halls.
+They are the most popular choice of pianos used in homes, schools, churches, and music studios.
+Modern upright pianos are made with specific woods to differentiate a piano in-home vs. on-stage.

-Each variety of sizes was uniquely created to satisfy the specific needs of the pianist.
+Each size was uniquely created to satisfy the specific needs of the pianist.
+Predominantly, however, the size and shape of upright pianos were determined by consumer market demands, instead of artistic tastes.

-In this blog, we are going to focus on the piano height, width, depth, weight, and model of all upright pianos – all being essential factors that determines the piano's tonal quality, playability, and most importantly, the space it will occupy in your room.
+In this blog, we are going to focus on the piano height, width, and depth of all upright pianos – all being essential factors that determines the piano's tonal quality, playability, and most importantly, the space it will occupy in your room.

 What’s the smallest piano?